UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     grep --recursive --files-with-matches "ubuntu"
     ```

+### (optional) Exercise 4.5: Can `grep` detect which files-with-a-certain-extension contain a match?

-- Can `grep` detect which files-with-a-certain-extension contain a match?
+Can `grep` detect which files-with-a-certain-extension contain a match?

+??? question "Answer"

     Yes.